intel/llvm/llvm/lib/SYCLNativeCPUUtils/compiler_passes/vecz/vecz.md

 First, the official way is to use `opt` with the `-stats` option.
 This will print the statistics from all the passes that have any.

-The second way is to pass the `-cl-llvm-stats` option to ComputeAorta.
+The second way is to pass the `-cl-llvm-stats` option to the oneAPI Construction Kit.
 This will do pretty much the same work that the `-stats` option does, but it can be used in cases where it is not possible to use `-stats`.

 ## Optimization Remarks